smartconstructiongroup/Tracking-and-Material-Counting/README.md

 For running Yolov4 on own dataset, we modified **obj.name**, **obj.dat**, **yolov4.cfg**, and **src/**.
 We put google colab code for this part on the Dtection folder.
 #### Classification
 We fintuned [DenseNet-161](https://github.com/flyyufelix/DenseNet-Keras) in keras platform for our three classes of material (0: *left*, 1: *frontal*, and 2: *right*).
-We put the fintuned denseNet for own data, implementing google colab on the DenseNet folder.
+We put the fintuned denseNet for own data, implementing google colab on the Classificatin folder.